ToniWonKanobi/theoveranalyzed.net/posts/2015/4/30/all-trailers-are-the-same.md

 Title: All Trailers Are the Same
 Date: 2015-04-30 12:49
 Link: https://youtu.be/Pc71YvWG0GQ
-Description: Movie trailers aren't what they used to be [explosion!].
+Description: Movie trailers aren't what they used to be </explosion!>.
 Tags: Movies
 Video: https://youtu.be/Pc71YvWG0GQ